wp-plugins/training-tab/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.1.4 =
+* Fixed a bug which caused the request forms to email to the hardcoded address even when a manual address was supplied.

 = 1.1.3 =
 * Modified capabilities required to access parts of the plugin.
 An administrator is required to manage training, while a contributor can view or request training.
 Subscribers have no access.
 A later feature modification will add the ability for capabilities to be defined dynamically using the management interface.